 These volunteers will help riders park in designated lots and discourage riders from parking on the street or by the registration/food tent.
 This can be a difficult position and needs strong volunteers.

-Volunteers needed to check ID’s and sell beer tickets at a booth by the registration tent.
+Volunteers needed to check ID’s and sell beer tickets at a booth by the food tent.

 Volunteers conduct a sweep of the different routes to check for any riders whose bikes may have broken down.
 For each sweep, volunteers will need a good vehicle, preferably a 4-wheel-drive that can accommodate a few bicycles if need be.
 The volunteers’ job will be to look for any stray riders in trouble who may need a ride back to the starting point or to answer questions for those still on the route.

-Volunteers needed to clean the registration, camping and food areas in Deerfield.
+Volunteers needed to pick up fencing and clean the main site.
 Pick up signs along the route.
 Transport leftover items to the Salvation Army in Greenfield.
 Transport tents and various other items to the FLT storage unit in Shelburne.
 Transport cans to be recycled.